blackears/blenderNormalBrush/README.md

 ### Seam Normal Tools

+These tools adjust the normals on the boundaries of objects.

 #### Smooth Seam Normals

+Use this after you Separate a smooth mesh into two pieces and want to make the edge normals match up like they're still connected while still keeping them as separate objects.

-Also included under the **Seam Normals** menu is a control to automatically smooth normals across separate objects.
-Simply select two or more objects with edges that meet.
+Select two or more objects with edges that meet.
 Then press the **Smooth Seam Normals** button.
 The normals on the boundary edge of the selected objects will be averaged with the geometry of all other selected objects and the split normals updated to create a seamless surface.
-This can be used after using the Separate command to make the two separate piees appear to be one again.

 #### Copy Seam Normals